kubernetes-sigs/gateway-api/geps/gep-4894/index.md

   // so the created resource's lifecycle is tied to this Backend.
 This Service only exists to produce EndpointSlices;
   // Service-level behaviors (including but not limited to internalTrafficPolicy, externalTrafficPolicy,
   // sessionAffinity, and trafficDistribution) play no role.
 The Service port (ClusterIP frontend) is unused;
-  // the targetPort SHOULD be set to Backend.spec.port.
+  // the targetPort SHOULD be set to Backend.spec.port.number.
 Implementations SHOULD create the
   // Service as headless (clusterIP: None), since no ClusterIP or kube-proxy load balancing is needed.
   // Implementations MUST name the Service with generateName rather than a predictable name, so that a
   // name like <backend-name>-backend.svc.cluster.local does not become a relied-upon DNS entry.